-DB\LOCALE
+The DB\LOCALE environment variable

 The DB\LOCALE environment variable specifies the database locale, which the database server uses to process locale-sensitive data.

-See "The Database Locale" on page 1-17 and Appendix A, "Managing GLS Files," on page A-1.
+See "The database locale" on page 1-16 and Appendix A, "Manage GLS files," on page A-1.

-►►-DB\LOCALE-language-\-territory-.-code\set \\\\Omodifier\\
+►►-DB\LOCALE-language-\-territory-.-code\set \\\\@modifier\\

-Element Description code_set Name of the code set that the locale supports language Two-character name that represents the language for a specific locale modifier Optional locale modifier that has a maximum of four alphanumeric characters. territory Two-character name that represents the cultural conventions.
-For example, territory might specify the Swiss version of the French, German, or Italian language. and territory see the locale supp ecification modifies the cultural-convention settings that the language ttings imply.
-The modifier can indicate a localized collating order that ports.
-For example, you can set @modifier to specify dictionary or collation order.
-An example no DB_LOCALE fr_ca ondefault database locale for a French-Canadian locale follows: .8859-1 UNIX Only ity can generate a list of the GLS locales available on your UNIX ore information, see "The glfiles Utility (UNIX)" on page A-11.
-End of UNIX Only Dynamic Server collation differ ATION statement can specify for the current session a localized ent from the COLLATION setting of the DB_LOCALE locale.
-This ng operations on NCHAR and NVARCHAR data values.
-End of Dynamic Server that the databa variable.
-The c et DB_LOCALE on the client computer, client applications assume use locale has the value of the CLIENT_LOCALE environment lient application, however, does not send this default value to the r when it requests a connection.
-Windows Only Changes to DE HKEY_LOCAI LOCALE also enter in the Windows registry database under End of Windows Only DBMO Y environment variable specifies the end-user formats for values in uns.
-See also "End-User Formats" on page 1-11. ►►-DBMONEY- °\$°

-►► DBMONEY '\$' \\\\, \ back
+code\set

+Name of the code set that the locale supports.

+language

+Two-character name that represents the language for a specific locale.

+modifier

+Optional locale modifier that has a maximum of four alphanumeric characters.

+territory

+Two-character name that represents the cultural conventions.
+For example, territory might specify the Swiss version of the French, German, or Italian language.

+The modifier specification modifies the cultural-convention settings that the language and territory settings imply.
+The modifier can indicate a localized collating order that the locale supports.
+For example, you can set @modifier to specify dictionary or telephone-book collation order.

+An example nondefault database locale for a French-Canadian locale follows: DB LOCALE fr ca.8859-1

+The glfiles utility can generate a list of the GLS locales available on your UNIX system.
+For more information, see "The glfiles utility (UNIX)" on page A-12.

+The SET COLLATION statement can specify for the current session a localized collation different from the COLLATION setting of the DB\LOCALE locale.
+This can affect sorting operations on NCHAR and NVARCHAR data values.

+If you do not set DB\LOCALE on the client computer, client applications assume that the database locale has the value of the CLIENT\LOCALE environment variable.
+The client application, however, does not send this default value to the database server when it requests a connection.

+Changes to DB\LOCALE also enter in the Windows registry database under HKEY\LOCAL\MACHINE.

+The DBMONEY environment variable

+The DBMONEY environment variable specifies the end-user formats for values in MONEY columns.

+See also "End-user formats" on page 1-11.

+►►-DBMONEY- '\$'

+DDHUNLI Ψ

+└─front-┘ ∟,⊐ └─back─

-Element Description front Specifies a currency symbol that is displayed before the monetary value. back Specifies a currency symbol that is displayed after the value.
+- front Specifies a currency symbol that is displayed before the monetary value. - back Specifies a currency symbol that is displayed after the value. - , (comma), . (period)

-, (comma),

-. (period)